yablokosmonaut/rbw-audio/README.md

 ### Headphones

-* ~~[Sennheiser HD560S](https://photos.google.com/share/AF1QipOe4RfGVWUpzqP9SXpbFZ02rAtEPf6VY9gZTpMA1XzDFDlijOCTwgTOy1YQaVjiog?key=azM3Ty1rQ1IxeUNoSEVYTmZ4UVlJdUxFeVdVZ2pR) **$95** In excellent condition, original box, cable, velor pads, and 1/4 inch jack.~~

-* Coming soon: Corsair Void RGB Elite new in box
+* [NIB Corsair Void RGB Elite USB](https://photos.google.com/share/AF1QipPv-9RGfjPmv3-DVhEm67my6aUW5bwi7IgB5fEFVCc1rHarFMvDbMn8pop-GbyhBQ?key=cHpQVHpaVEJNLXhpc2tKZWxPVVducDM4OTZuZWZR) **$40** Completely sealed, a kind gift but not one I have a use for.

-* [Antlion ModMic](https://photos.google.com/share/AF1QipPdlvZsQSu9zfgUfVw9uQUqb5PmXriPbkc5RxDuJEHezy6aZOE-v-YyEDtcQpYRSw?key=MzdhQVdYaFlQVkg2ZDRITnQ1enJhYVVYZWZNZVVn) **$22** Excellent condition, case and accessories.

-* ~~Coming soon: Audeze Mobius headphones with box and accessories~~

 ### IEMs and earbuds